 Initial archaeological research at the site of the original 1820s military installation was conducted by John Callendar, who was hired by MNHS with funding provided by the Minnesota Statehood Centennial Commission.
 At the time, the State Highway Department was proposing to build a multi-lane freeway through the site of the old fort.
-There was considerable public concern about the devastating effect the project would have on the historic site, and concerned citizens appealed to Russell Fridley, Director of the Society, to save the old fort.
+There was considerable public concern about the devastating effect the project would have on the historic site, and concerned citizens appealed to Russell Fridley, MNHS director, to save the old fort.

 Archaeology at Fort Snelling resumed in the 1960s, after the federal government agreed to transfer most of the property to the State of Minnesota.
-For the next eighteen years, archaeologists spent the spring, summer and fall excavating the footprints of every building that had stood inside the walls at Fort Snelling, as well as stables, root cellars and other structures outside the walls.
-At the same time, researchers combed the National Archives for documents and maps related to the early years of the Fort.
+For the next 18 years, archaeologists spent the spring, summer and fall excavating the footprints of every building that had stood inside the walls at Fort Snelling, as well as stables, root cellars, and other structures outside the walls.
+At the same time, researchers combed the National Archives for documents and maps related to the early years of the fort.

-The information obtained about nineteenth century construction methods through archaeology was used to guide the reconstruction of most of the original Fort Snelling buildings to an exacting level of historical accuracy.
+The information obtained about 19th-century construction methods through archaeology was used to guide the reconstruction of most of the original Fort Snelling buildings to an exacting level of historical accuracy.
 Artifact collections were mined for examples of contemporary furnishings, tools, and personal items, from which reproductions could be made.

 The Fort Snelling Restoration Archaeology Project was essentially complete by the early 1980s.
-A total of almost 53,000 square feet had been excavated at the site of the original Fort Snelling military installation.
+Almost 53,000 square feet had been excavated at the site of the original Fort Snelling military installation.
 An estimated half-million artifacts had been recovered from the site.
 Almost two dozen buildings and other structures such as walls and a wellhouse had been reconstructed to their 1820s appearance.

 The Fort Snelling Restoration Project is just one example of how archaeology has been used in the telling and shaping of Minnesota history.
 Archaeology has also been used to inform our understanding of the longer histories within the state.
 Indeed, archaeology has produced evidence of human activity within the state dating back to at least 9,000–12,000 years ago.